 Government gives “spot-on” response:

-It’s incredibly frustrating to know that the beloved Tamilnadu government decided to respond to this brutality by transferring these police officers and suspending 2.
+It’s incredibly frustrating to know that the Tamilnadu government decided to respond to this brutality by transferring these police officers and suspending 2.
 They threw 10 lakh rupees at the devastated mother for “compensation”.
 My heart goes out to the people of Thoothukudi whose protection force consists of these monsters.
-Currently, Americans are calling on authorities to defund the police- not just because police officers often attack POC.
+Currently, Americans are calling on authorities to defund the police- not just because police officers often attack people of color.
 The position itself is a dangerous role, because it just gives too much power to an ordinary human.
 Ever heard of the Stanford Prison Experiment?
 Ordinary people given positions of power and the freedom to abuse others embraced the role.
 Quis custodiet ipsos custodes?
 Who will guard the guards?

 Should celebrities be held accountable for selective outrage?

 My initial article was entirely about calling out celebrities for their selective outrage and hypocrisy.
 But I decided that highlighting the issue itself would be more useful than to blame celebrities.
 I watched how it played out over the next couple of days, and a lot of celebrities did not disappoint, surprisingly.
 I had no hope that this issue would get picked up by North Indian media or celebrities either.